Massachusetts

 On December 23, 2022, the Massachusetts Secretary of State officially promulgated the Department of Energy Resources (DOER) updated Stretch Code and new Specialized Opt-in Code (collectively, 225 CMR 22 and 23).

-The new 225 CMR 22.00 – Massachusetts Stretch Code and Specialized Code for Low-Rise Residential can be found here
+View the new 225 CMR 22.00 – Massachusetts Stretch Code and Specialized Code for Low-Rise Residential.

-The new 225 CMR 23.00 Massachusetts Front-End Amendments to the International Energy Conservation Code 2021 Massachusetts Stretch Energy Code – 2023 Commercial Amendments to IECC 2021 can be found here
+View the new 225 CMR 23.00 Massachusetts Front-End Amendments to the International Energy Conservation Code 2021 Massachusetts Stretch Energy Code – 2023 Commercial Amendments to IECC 2021.

 Officially published copies of this language must be purchased from the Secretary of State bookstore.